 Since I began investing in Verizon in January 2004, I have received a total of $2034.35 worth of dividends, less $79.43 in dividend fees.
 That equals $1954.92 that I reinvested over the 10 year period.
 Also due to spinoffs, I received shares in Idearc (now SuperMedia) and Frontier Communications (FTR), both of which I sold immediately after receiving the shares (but did not reinvest).

-I highlight YOC because this number shows the power of dividend increases and reinvesting dividends.
+I highlight the yield on cash in because this number shows the power of dividend increases and reinvesting dividends.
 Put another way, I have invested $4950 cash and $1954.92 of dividends into Verizon shares for an average purchase price of $26.07.
 The yield on that number with a 2.12 annual dividend is 2.12/26.07 = .0813 or 8.13%.
-Every quarter I receive a dividend and reinvest it, my average purchase price goes down, and my YOC goes up, as long as they don’t decrease the dividend and I don’t sell any shares.
+Every quarter I receive a dividend and reinvest it, my average purchase price goes down, and my yield on cash in goes up, as long as they don’t decrease the dividend and I don’t sell any shares.
 This all happens passively, meaning I do nothing while my income grows.

 Verizon Going Forward

 Verizon recently purchased Vodaphone’s 45% stake in Verizon Wireless, putting Verizon on the path to significantly increase its cash flow.
 One concerning factor of this purchase is the issuance of a massive amount of debt, $61 billion, to finance the purchase.
 However, with interest rates being as low as they are today, one could argue this was an ideal time to issue the debt and make this purchase.
 Shareholders and Wall Street analysts were highly supportive of this acquisition.
 Purchasing the Vodaphone stake also frees up cash flow to repay the debt and increase dividends over time.